Explore Armagh

 Frequently asked questions

-Two cathedrals on opposite hills (both called St Patrick's), the Armagh Observatory and Planetarium, the apple orchards and being Northern Ireland's ecclesiastical capital Roam surfaces the local businesses and hidden gems that make Armagh worth exploring.
+Armagh is a place in County Armagh known for two cathedrals on opposite hills (both called St Patrick's), the Armagh Observatory and Planetarium, the apple orchards and being Northern Ireland's ecclesiastical capital.
+St Patrick chose Armagh as the centre of Irish Christianity in the 5th century.
+The population is around 15,000.

-Yes — Roam is live in Armagh and across County Armagh.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Armagh and across County Armagh.
+It is available on iOS and Android.